Foden double helps Manchester City secure thrilling win over Leeds

 However, Guardiola's other players stepped up on Saturday, with O'Reilly, Tijjani Reijnders and Omar Marmoush among those narrowly missing chances as City had 18 shots to Leeds' nine.

+"All season he (Foden) has been so brilliant," Guardiola told beIN Sports.
+"I remember some players that I train at Barcelona, he arrives in the penalty spot, shooting from outside...
+He's the closest one I've ever seen."

-Leeds had their chances as well, particularly in a second half sparked by Daniel Farke's changes in what looked like it might be a turning point in their season.
+Leeds had their chances, particularly in a second half sparked by Daniel Farke's changes in what looked like it might be a turning point in their season.
 Instead, they are stuck in the drop zone with three wins from 13 games.